VW brand says profitability drive faces cost risks

-WOLFSBURG, Germany (Reuters) - Volkswagen’s (VOWG_p.DE) core autos division said costs for its electric-car program, technology and a new emissions testing procedure will stand in the way of major profitability gains this year and in future.
+WOLFSBURG, Germany, March 14 (Reuters) - Volkswagen’s core autos division said costs for its electric-car programme, technology and a new emissions testing procedure will stand in the way of major profitability gains this year and in future.

 VW’s namesake brand expects its operating profit margin to climb to between 4 and 5 percent this year, a range it is also targeting for 2020, the carmaker said on Wednesday.